-Given a vector $\vec{p} = (p_v)_{v\in V}$ of prices offered to the nodes, the total revenue is $R(\vec{p}) = \sum_{v \in V} R_v(p_v)$.
-Hence, our goal is to find a price vector that maximizes the total revenue.
+Given a vector $\vec{p} = (p_v)_{v\in V}$ of prices offered to the nodes, we use $R(\vec{p})$ to denote the total revenue, i.e., $R(\vec{p}) = \allowbreak \sum_{v \in V} R_v(p_v)$.
+Our goal is to find a price vector that maximizes the total revenue.
 At the same time, however, we want to capture the effect of {\it inequity aversion} \cite{BO00,FS99} in social networks.
 This means that a node may experience dissatisfaction if she sees that other nodes within her social circle, were offered a better deal for the same service.
 Hence, significant price differences, create negative externalities among users.

 To avoid such situations the model introduced in \cite{AMT13} has constraints on each edge, stating that the price difference between two neighbors $u,v$ is bounded, i.e., $p_u - p_v \leqslant \alpha(u, v)$ and $p_v - p_u \leqslant \alpha(v, u)$, for every $(u, v)\in E$.
-Here, $\alpha(\cdot, \cdot) \geqslant 0$ is integer-valued (given that the prices are also integers) and note that in general is non-symmetric.
+Here, $\alpha(\cdot, \cdot) \geqslant 0$ is integer-valued (given that the prices are also integers), and it can be non-symmetric.
 Furthermore, the seller is also allowed not to make an offer to certain nodes.
 Formally, this is captured by having one more price option, which we denote by $\bot$, with $R_v(\perp)=0$.
-Setting $p_v = \bot$ to a node, means that the provider does not make any offer to $v$, and there is no price restriction on the edges that are incident to $v$.
+Setting $p_v = \bot$ to a node means that the provider does not make any offer to $v$ and there is no price restriction on the edges that are incident to $v$.
 We can essentially think about this as deleting these vertices from the graph.
 We will refer to setting $p_v = \bot$ to a node $v\in V$, as introducing a {\it discontinuity} on $v$.
 Avoiding making an offer can be thought of as choosing not to promote a product or service within a certain region or within a certain social group.
-In terms of optimization, allowing discontinuities can help the seller in producing much higher revenue (than without discontinuities) as Proposition \ref{prop:h_n} in Section \ref{sec:sp} states.
+In terms of optimization, discontinuities can help the seller in producing much higher revenue, than without discontinuities, as Proposition \ref{prop:h_n} in Section \ref{sec:sp} states.

+There is another way to interpret the notion of discontinuities: Suppose we had no discontinuities, but at the same time we were allowed to make offers that could violate some price constraints along edges.
+In that case, suppose there is a node who has been offered a high price; this price may or may not be higher than the maximum price the node is willing to pay.
+In the presence of an edge violation, however, he would feel envious of some neighbor, and being dissatisfied he would choose not to buy the product.
+Hence, the seller does not hope to extract any revenue from such nodes.
+This is equivalent to our model of just setting a discontinuity and only caring for the remaining edge constraints, not involving this node.
+For convenience, we will stick to allowing discontinuities, rather than making price offers that could violate the constraints.

 Given this model, the set of feasible price vectors is then: ${\cal F} = \{\vec{p} : \forall ~v\in V, p_v\in P\cup \{\bot\},\allowbreak \text{\ and\ } \forall ~(u, v)\in E,\ p_u\neq\bot ~\wedge~ p_v\neq\bot \Rightarrow p_u - p_v \leqslant \alpha(u, v) ~\wedge~ p_v - p_u \leqslant \alpha(v, u) \}$.
 Therefore, the problem we study is: